 Like any financial strategy, there are risks involved.
 Interest rates fluctuate.
 Setting up the trust improperly can trigger tax obligations.
 The market returns can affect how fast you build up your cash value accumulation.
 Having contingency plans for all of these scenarios can help you manage and avoid these inherent risks.

 If you landed in this section, you might want to start with a complete look at premium financing in our article Using Premium Financing for Life Insurance.
+If you have any questions on this complicated topic, you can ask in the comments or give us a call at (858) 703-6178 for a quicker response.

 The Risks of Premium Financing